godmoves/Chun_Tsung/Reading_List.md

 ## To read

-2. Electrically actuated phase-change pixels for transmissive and reflective spatial light modulators in the near and mid infrared

 3. Phase-Change Materials for Group-IV Electro-Optical Switching and Modulation

 4. Simulations of Silicon-on-Insulator Channel-Waveguide Electro-optical 2 × 2 Switches and 1 × 1 Modulators Using a Ge 2 Sb 2 Te 5 Self-Holding Layer